rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 ## Merge step

 This step is provided with a list of crates.
 It merges their documentation.
 This step involves copying parts (individual item, module documentation) from each of the provided crates.
-It merges the parts, renders, and writes the CCI to the documentation root.
+It merges the parts, renders, and writes the CCI to the doc root.

 Discussion of the merge step is described in the Unresolved questions.